NM-Games/super-splash-bros-2/README.md

 - Super Splash Bros 2 is only playable as an app, while Super Splash Bros has to be played in a browser.
 - Up to **8 players** are now able to join a single match!
 For this upgrade, the colors orange, cyan, purple and gray have been added.
 - Collision detection has been changed: players now only feel a little bit of resistance when colliding, but can pass each other now at the same height.
-- Added a local mode where players can connect up to 4 gamepads (e.g. PlayStation or XBox controllers) and fight on a single device.
+- Added a local mode where players can connect up to 4 PlayStation or XBox controllers and fight on a single device.
 - Percentages will **no longer kill players**: instead, a higher percentage means a player is easier pushed away by attacks.
 Percentages cannot exceed 500%.
 - Added several power-ups in addition to shields (now known as *force fields*) and squashes.
 Power-ups can now be achieved from item boxes which look like fish.
 - Player appearance is now customizable!
 Players can determine their own name, color and power-up.
 - Added the option to remove dummies in Freeplay mode.
 - Added synthwave, foggy and lava themes!
 - Added music and sound effects!
 If you want, you can turn these off in the Settings menu and in the in-game menu.
 - Keybinds can be remapped!
-Only for keyboards, not for gamepads, maybe later :)
+Only for keyboards, not for controllers, maybe later :)
 - If you press the right buttons in the right order, something festive might happen on menu screens...
 - And **MUCH more**!
 So read on!